Utah Courts

 (3) Exhibit custody prior to disposition.

 (3)(A) Pending Disposition.
-Exhibits in the court’s custody pursuant to paragraph (2)(B) may not be taken from the custody of the clerk of court or designee until final disposition of the case, except upon order of the court and execution of a receipt that identifies the material, the party to whom the exhibit is released, and the date and time of the release.
-The receipt shall be made a part of the court record.
+Exhibits in the court’s custody pursuant to paragraph (2)(B) may not be taken from the custody of the clerk of court or designee until final disposition of the case, except upon order of the court and execution of a receipt that identifies the material, the party or law enforcement agency to whom the exhibit is released, and the date and time of the release.
+The receipt will be made a part of the court record.

 (3)(B) Exhibit custody post disposition.

 (3)(B)(i) Courts of record.
-In courts of record, upon final disposition of the case, exhibits in the court’s custody shall be disposed of or returned to the offering parties pursuant to paragraph (5).
-The clerk of court, exhibit manager, or designee shall execute a receipt identifying the material taken, the party to whom the exhibit is released, and the date and time of the release.
-The receipt shall be made a part of the court record.
+In courts of record, upon final disposition of the case, exhibits in the court’s custody will be disposed of or returned to the offering parties or appropriate law enforcement agency pursuant to paragraph (5).
+The clerk of court, exhibit manager, or designee will execute a receipt identifying the material sent, the party to whom the exhibit is released, and the date and time of the release.
+The receipt will be made a part of the court record.

 (3)(B)(ii) Courts not of record.
-In civil cases in courts not of record, upon final disposition of the case, all exhibits in the court’s custody shall be returned to the parties.
-In criminal cases in courts not of record, upon final disposition of the case, all exhibits in the court’s custody shall be given to the prosecuting agency, which must comply with Title 77, Chapter 11c, Retention of Evidence.
-The clerk of court, exhibit manager, or designee shall execute a receipt identifying the material taken, the party to whom the exhibit is released, and the date and time of the release.
-The receipt shall be made a part of the court record.
+In civil cases in courts not of record, upon final disposition of the case, all exhibits in the court’s custody will be returned to the parties.
+In criminal cases in courts not of record, upon final disposition of the case, all exhibits in the court’s custody will be given to the offering party or appropriate law enforcement agency, which must comply with Utah Code title 77, chapter 11c, Retention of Evidence.
+The clerk of court, exhibit manager, or designee will execute a receipt identifying the material sent, the party or law enforcement officer to whom the exhibit is released, and the date and time of the release.
+The receipt will be made a part of the court record.

 (3)(C) Exhibits in the custody of the parties.
-Unless otherwise ordered by the court, exhibits identified in paragraph (2)(A) shall remain in the custody of the parties until they are eligible for disposal pursuant to paragraph (5)(A)(i) or (5)(B)(i).
+Unless otherwise ordered by the court, exhibits identified in paragraph (2)(A) will remain in the custody of the parties or law enforcement agency until they are eligible for disposal pursuant to paragraph (5)(A)(i) or (5)(B)(i).
 Parties are responsible for preserving exhibits in the same condition as when they were first admitted into evidence.

 (3)(D) Access to exhibits by parties.
 Parties may file a motion requesting access to an exhibit in the custody of the court or another party.
-Upon order of the court, the clerk of court, exhibit manager or designee, or party with custody of the exhibits shall promptly make available for examination exhibits, or original or true copies of the exhibits.
+Upon order of the court, the clerk of court, exhibit manager or designee, or party or law enforcement agency with custody of the exhibits will promptly make available for examination exhibits, or original or true copies of the exhibits.

 (4) Appeals.
-Exhibits and exhibit lists shall be provided upon appeal in accordance with the Utah Rules of Appellate Procedure.
+Exhibits and exhibit lists will be provided upon appeal in accordance with the Utah Rules of Appellate Procedure.

 (5) Disposal of exhibits.
-Exhibits shall be disposed of as follows:
+Exhibits will be disposed of as follows:

 (5)(A) Criminal.
 In criminal and juvenile delinquency cases:

 (5)(A)(i) Party custody.
-Parties with custody of evidence must comply with Title 77, Chapter 11c, Retention of Evidence.
+Parties and law enforcement agencies with custody of evidence must comply with Utah Code title 77, chapter 11c, Retention of Evidence.

 (5)(A)(ii) Court custody.
-Exhibits in the court’s custody shall be transferred to the prosecuting agency no earlier than 365 days after the time for appeal has expired, provided no appeal has been filed and there are no pending post-conviction relief actions or pending appeals of post-conviction relief actions.
+Exhibits in the court’s custody will be transferred to the offering party or appropriate law enforcement agency no earlier than 365 days after the time for appeal has expired, provided no appeal has been filed and there are no pending post-conviction relief actions or pending appeals of post-conviction relief actions.

 (5)(B) Civil.
 In cases that are not criminal in nature:

 (5)(B)(ii) Court custody.
-Exhibits in the court’s custody shall be disposed of as follows:
+Exhibits in the court’s custody will be disposed of as follows:

 (5)(B)(ii)(a) No monetary value.
-Property having no monetary value shall be destroyed by the exhibit manager, clerk of court, or designee.
-The exhibit manager shall create a certificate of destruction including a description of the exhibit, the case and exhibit numbers, and the date and time of the destruction.
-The certificate of destruction shall be made a part of the court record.
+Property having no monetary value will be destroyed by the exhibit manager, clerk of court, or designee.
+The exhibit manager will create a certificate of destruction including a description of the exhibit, the case and exhibit numbers, and the date and time of the destruction.
+The certificate of destruction will be made a part of the court record.

 (5)(B)(ii)(b) Monetary value.
-Property having monetary value shall be returned to its owner or, if unclaimed, shall be given to the prosecuting agency, sheriff of the county, or other law enforcement agency to be sold in accordance with Utah Code.
-The receiving agency shall furnish the court with a receipt identifying the receiving agency, the exhibit received, and the date and time the exhibit was received.
-The receipt shall be made a part of the court record.
+Property having monetary value will be returned to its owner or, if unclaimed, will be given to the offering party, sheriff of the county, or other law enforcement agency to be sold in accordance with Utah Code.
+The receiving agency will furnish the court with a receipt identifying the receiving agency, the exhibit received, and the date and time the exhibit was received.
+The receipt will be made a part of the court record.

 (5)(C) Time Period.
 Upon receipt of remittitur from an appellate court, the time period for all cases is reset.